Hot springs in the United States

 Drive-time and access notes for hot springs reachable from Colorado Springs.

-Drive-time and access notes for hot springs reachable from Portland.
+Drive-time and access notes for hot springs reachable from Bakersfield.

-Drive-time and access notes for hot springs reachable from Albuquerque.
+Drive-time and access notes for hot springs reachable from Oxnard.

 What's in a RoamFound hot-spring page